-&lt;sup>48 Reacting to Reynolds' name, modern readers will likely find it irresistible to associate the conditions in which the A and B term dominate as regimes of laminar and turbulent flow respectively.
+$^{^{50}}$ Reacting to Reynolds' name, modern readers will likely find it irresistible to associate the conditions in which the A and B term dominate as regimes of laminar and turbulent flow respectively.
 However, Reynolds' (1883) celebrated study of laminar and turbulent flow was published nine years later and supports different relations.
 In it, Reynolds (p.
-975) reports that previous experiments had adhered to laws $i = v^2$ or $i = Av + Bv^2$ , where i is a pressure term.
-He now corrects these laws by setting the pressure term proportional v in the laminar regime and to $v^{1.723}$ in the turbulent regime.
+975) reports that previous experiments had adhered to laws $i = v^2$ or $i = Av + Bv^2$, where i is a pressure term.
+He

-independent of the velocity v.
-That means that a locomotive boiler operating with larger flue velocities would be equally efficient at withdrawing heat from the flue gases no matter how great the flow of flue gases.
+There was an immediate practical application of the dominance of the B term for commonly arising velocities.
+When it dominates, the temperature of the discharged fluid is independent of the velocity v.51 That means that a locomotive boiler operating with larger flue velocities would be equally efficient at withdrawing heat from the flue gases no matter how great the flow of flue gases.
 This result, Reynolds could report with obvious satisfaction, explained an otherwise surprising fact about boilers: they are "as economical when working with a high blast as with a low." (p.
 84)